evhub/iternash/docs/itergame/agent.md

     - _tunable_actor_ is a function from (bb, env) to an action (see the BBopt docs for how to use the bb object to define tunable parameters).
-    - _util_func_ is the a function from the env resulting from the agent's action to the utility it should get for that action.
+    - _util_func_ is the a function from the env resulting from the agent's action to the utility it should get for that action (or just a variable name).
     - _file_ should be set to __file__.
     - _alg_ determines the black box optimization algorithm to use (the default is tree_structured_parzen_estimator).